CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

     ![Enable incidents](../Images/asc-sentinel-enable-incidents.gif?raw=true)

- >You may have to scroll down to find the option.
+ >Note: You may have to scroll down to find the option.

 ### Summary